George Strait: Honors and awards

-Given his influence on the genre, Strait has been nicknamed the "King of Country Music" by writers and music critics.
+Given his influence on the genre, Strait has been dubbed the "King of Country Music" by writers and music critics.

 Strait holds the record for most number-one albums and singles, gold albums, platinum albums, and multiplatinum albums in the history of country music, and is 11th in the most number-one albums in all other genres.
 Strait is third only to Elvis Presley and The Beatles with the most gold and platinum albums in the history of music.
 Strait has been certified as the 12th-best selling artist in American history, with career record sales of 70 million in the United States.

 Strait has held the world record for most number one hit singles across all charts and genres with 60 number-one hits since 2013, and is the only artist in the history of music of any kind to have a top-10 hit every year for 30 years.
 He is also second all-time in top-10 hits in the history of music, currently five away from breaking the all-time record held by Eddy Arnold, who had 92 in his historic career.
 Strait has won 22 CMA Awards, including consecutive Entertainer of the Year honors in 1989 and 1990, and also just recently won that same honor in 2013 (and is the only artist to win the top honor in three different decades) and holds the career record for CMA nominations (as a whole) and the most consecutively of all time.